TiagoMA90/drf-api/README.md

 ## Credits
 The following sources and references were resorted for the creation of this website:
-- This project evolved from the lessons and tutorials provided by Code Institute, on the final module entitled "Django REST Framework" for the Advanced Front End specialization
+- The lessons and tutorials provided by Code Institute, on the final module entitled "Django REST Framework" for the 'Advanced Front-End' specialization
-- Tutor assistance provided by Code Institutes Student Support
+- The Tutor team provided by Code Institutes Student Support
-- Slack(#project-portfolio-5-advanced-frontend) was used as a solution platform for broken code and guidance on how to procceed on blockades
+- Slack(#project-portfolio-5-advanced-frontend) as a solution platform for broken code and guidance on how to procceed to blockades